Octopus AIM IHT ISA

 Patisserie Holdings plc was formally placed into administration in January 2019 following the discovery of extensive fraudulent accounting irregularities back in October 2018.
 The shares have been marked down to zero with no return expected for shareholders.

 Outsourcing specialist Staffline Group plc saw its shares suspended following a 46.0% decline in its share price.
 This was due to a delay in releasing its full-year results following allegations of improper invoicing and payroll practices.
+Trading resumed in March 2019 following the company's re-financing, however, it has recently announced a pre-tax loss for the first half of 2019 and has suspended dividend payments until at least 2021.

 Exit strategy and access to your investment